The critical conditions for success

 21

-Benchmaking risks and controls
+Benchmarking risks and controls

 When a tax policy is not yet written, a first action item could be for designing such a tax policy to agree with senior management the company’s overall VAT risk tolerance parameters and benchmarked that against a normative VAT Industry Risk and Control Matrix and determine the 'impact and likelihood'.
-To manage mutual expectations the opening question could be:
+To manage mutual expectations, the opening question could be:

-What do you consider still an acceptable outcome in numbers from a worse case perspective when the tax authorities have performed a VAT audit and raised an assessment.
+What do you consider still an acceptable outcome in numbers from a worse-case perspective when the tax authorities have performed a VAT audit and raised an assessment?

 Risks: 'impact' and 'likelihood'